 Other Expense, Net.
-Other expense, net increased by \$69,000 to \$87,000 for the third quarter of fiscal 2014 from \$18,000 for the third quarter of fiscal 2013.
+Other expense, net increased by \$206,000 to \$326,000 for the first quarter of fiscal 2015 from \$120,000 for the first quarter of fiscal 2014.
 Other expense, net consists primarily of foreign currency exchange transaction gains and losses.
-The multi-currency credit facility we entered into on April 24, 2013 allows us to minimize such foreign exchange exposures.
-We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the dollar and foreign currencies including the Euro and the British Pound.
+We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the dollar and foreign currencies including the Euro, the British Pound, and the Canadian Dollar.
+Additionally, our multi-currency credit facility allows us to minimize such foreign exchange exposures.

 Provision for Income Taxes.
-The income tax provision was \$2.4 million and the effective tax rate was 42.8% for the third quarter of fiscal 2014 compared to a tax provision of \$2.6 million and an effective tax rate of 44.0% for the third quarter of fiscal 2013.
-The effective tax rate in the third quarter of fiscal 2014 was higher than our combined Federal and state statutory tax rate primarily due to certain unfavorable tax adjustments, offset partially by a favorable geographical mix of earnings.
-The effective tax rate in the third quarter of fiscal 2013 was higher than our combined Federal and state statutory tax rate primarily due to losses in foreign jurisdictions that provided no tax benefit.
+For the first quarter of fiscal 2015, our provision for income taxes was \$1.7 million and the effective tax rate was 37.4% compared to a provision of \$2.1 million and an effective tax rate of 38.6% for the first quarter of fiscal 2014.
+The effective tax rate in the first quarter of fiscal 2015 was lower than our combined Federal and state statutory tax rate due to the geographical mix of earnings.
+Additionally, the effective tax rate in the first quarter of fiscal 2015 included a benefit for the release of a valuation allowance as a result of the current-year utilization of certain historical foreign net operating losses that previously had a valuation allowance, as well a discrete provision in connection with income taxes payable for a state examination that is nearing conclusion, offset partially by a discrete benefit due to the release of reserves in connection with the finalization of the tax examination in France for fiscal years 2011 and 2012.
+The effective tax rate in the first quarter of fiscal 2014 was lower than our combined Federal and state statutory tax rate due to the geographical mix of earnings and certain items that were treated as discrete items in the first quarter of fiscal 2014.

-Net Income Attributable to Noncontrolling Interest, Net of Tax.
-Our ownership interest in NeuCo constitutes control under U.S. GAAP.
+Net (Income) Loss Attributable to Noncontrolling Interest, Net of Tax.
+Our ownership interest in NeuCo was 55.89% for all periods presented.
 As a result, NeuCo's financial results are consolidated with ours, and allocations of the noncontrolling interest's share of NeuCo's net income result in deductions to our net income, while allocations of the noncontrolling interest's share of NeuCo's net loss result in additions to our net income.
-The results of operations of NeuCo allocable to its other owners was a net loss of \$35,000 for the third quarter of fiscal 2014 and net income of \$63,000 for the third quarter of fiscal 2013.
+The result of operations of NeuCo allocable to its other owners was a net income of \$120,000 for the first quarter of fiscal 2015 and a net loss of \$102,000 for the first quarter of fiscal 2014.

-Net Income Attributable to CRA International, Inc. Net income attributable to CRA International, Inc. decreased by \$46,000 to net income of \$3.2 million for the third quarter of fiscal 2014 from net income of \$3.3 million for the third quarter of fiscal 2013.
-The diluted net income per share was \$0.33 per share for the third quarter of fiscal 2014, compared to diluted net income per share of \$0.32 for the third quarter of fiscal 2013.
-Diluted weighted average shares outstanding decreased by approximately 273,000 shares to approximately 9,919,000 shares for the third quarter of fiscal 2014 from approximately 10,192,000 shares for the third quarter of fiscal 2013.
-The decrease in weighted average shares outstanding was primarily due to repurchases of common stock since the third quarter of fiscal 2013, partially offset by shares of restricted stock that have vested or that have been issued since the third quarter of fiscal 2013.
+Net Income Attributable to CRA International, Inc. Net income attributable to CRA International, Inc. decreased by \$0.6 million to \$2.8 million for the first quarter of fiscal 2015 from \$3.4 million for the first quarter of fiscal 2014.
+Diluted net income per share was \$0.30 per share for the first quarter of fiscal 2015, compared to \$0.34 per share for the first quarter of fiscal 2014.
+Diluted weighted average shares outstanding decreased by approximately 705,000 shares to approximately 9,403,000 shares for the first quarter of fiscal 2015 from approximately 10,108,000 shares for the first quarter of fiscal 2014.
+The decrease in diluted weighted average shares outstanding was primarily due to repurchases of common stock, offset in part by an increase as a result of shares of restricted stock and time-vesting restricted stock units that have vested or that have been issued, and stock options that have been exercised, since the first quarter of fiscal 2014.